-We must also continue to learn and we have a dedicated team who will capture learning from local, regional and national emergencies and consider any gaps in our current capability.
+We must also continue to learn and we have a dedicated team who will capture learning from local, regional and national emergencies- like the Grenfell and Manchester Arena tragedies- and consider any gaps in our current capability.

 For example, emerging technologiessuch as the widespread rollout of electric vehicles and associated charging infrastructure- may present new and as yet unknown fire risks in the future.